Motivation vs. Dedication | Where Should Your Focus Be?

 The Difference Between Motivation and Dedication

 The biggest difference between motivation and dedication is ACTION.
 Motivation is the initiative to start a task.
 It includes a person's reasons and desires for engaging in a particular behavior to achieve a goal.
 Dedication goes beyond a mere desire.
 It is a person's commitment to following through with behaviors and actions that will lead to the accomplishment of that goal.
 In other words, motivation does not require action because it is purely an inner desire.
-Dedication, on the other hand, is both an internal wish as well as physical action.
+Dedication, on the other hand, is both an internal wish as well as physical action and hard work.

 Once you move beyond the initial phase of motivation and commit to taking action, that’s where dedication comes in.